-We and the selling stockholders have granted to the underwriters a 30-day option to purchase up to 1,300,000 additional shares from certain of the selling stockholders at the initial public offering price less the underwriting discounts and commissions.
+We and the selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to of additional shares from the selling stockholders at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of common stock.